 REVISION HIP SURGERY

-Hip replacement surgery is preformed in patients with pain degradation of the hip joint from osteoarthritis, autoimmune issues, developmental flaws, osteonecrosis, and trauma.
-Many people recover quickly and enjoy a quality of life that they thought was behind them, but over time the joint replacement is also subject to degenerative changes with the test of time.
-Hips can become unstable when the components of the hip replacement wear out and potentially cause new damage to the supporting bone of the hip and femur.
-Revision hip surgery replaces worn artificial hip parts and damaged bone with new metal, plastic or ceramic components, and damaged bone in replaced with allograft tissue.
+Orthopedic surgeons perform hip replacement surgery on patients with pain degradation of the hip joint.
+The hip may degenerate due to osteoarthritis, autoimmune issues, developmental flaws, osteonecrosis, or trauma.
+Many individuals who undergo a total hip replacement recover quickly and experience a restoration of their previous quality of life.
+After undergoing a total hip replacement, over time the joint replacement may find itself subject to degenerative changes over time.
+The body mechanics, acitivity level of the patient, and type of implant used all play a part in when and if a patient needs a revision hip replacement surgery.
+An unstable hip joint occurs when the components of the hip replacement wear out and potentially cause new damage to the supporting bone of the hip and femur.
+Revision hip replacement surgery replaces worn artificial hip parts with new metal, plastic or ceramic components.
+Revision hip replacement surgery replaces damaged bone with allograft tissue.